-Two randomized, Phase IIIb, double-blind, multicenter, crossover studies were conducted to evaluate the 24-hour lung function profile of BEVESPI AEROSPHERE compared with placebo in subjects with moderate to very severe COPD after 4 weeks of chronic dosing (Study A and Study B).
+Two randomized, Phase IIIb, double-blind, multicenter, crossover studies were conducted to evaluate the 24-hour lung function profile of BEVESPI AEROSPHERE (glycopyrrolate/formoterol fumarate) 18 mcg/9.6 mcg twice daily compared with placebo twice daily in patients with moderate to very severe COPD after 4 weeks of chronic dosing (Study A and Study B).
 Study B also included an open-label active control.1

 The primary endpoint was the change in FEV1 AUC0-24 on Day 29 from baseline for BEVESPI AEROSPHERE twice daily compared with placebo twice daily.
 Secondary endpoints included peak change from baseline in FEV1 and inspiratory capacity following the evening dose on Day 29.1